 #4 Café Sole – $$$$ Francis and Southard

 I go here for the hogfish (snapper), when it is in “season,” (see I told you we have seasons!) but I always leave thinking the side dishes (vegetable concoctions) are the main event.
 They are always awesome, wholesome, and tasty without a lot of salt—just butter, butter, butter.
 Lots of KW restaurants do a good hogfish, but Café Sole is always my first choice.
-I always order sans sauce or on the side.
-A true Key-West-garden ambiance, they will accommodate groups or a romantic table for two.
+I order sans sauce or on the side.
+A true Key West garden ambiance, the dining area accommodates groups or a romantic table for two.
 Call for reservations.
 I just like this place.
 Very French.
+(Loop stops nearby.)
 (If you’re looking for more French cuisine, try also La Crêperie in Bahama Village at Petronia and Thomas.
 An authentic French bistro and a top spot for breakfast or lunch—expect to wait for a table during “season.”)
+(Loop stops nearby.)

 #5 Hogfish Grill – $$

-Speaking of hogfish, this establishment on a funky Stock Island pier lined with live-aboards and art studios is really my all time Key West favorite.
-You’ll need to cab out there if you don’t have a car.
+Speaking of hogfish, this establishment on a funky Stock Island pier lined with liveaboards and art studios is really my all-time Key West favorite.
+You’ll need to cab (or Uber) out there if you don’t have a car.
 Everything on the menu is great, yes, including the hogfish tacos, which are outstanding.
+Live local music.
 Take a stroll around the pier and you’re sure to feel the spirit of old Key West.

-Off the radar, Mo’s serves Haitian French Creole food from a spot that New Yorkers’ might call a whole in the wall joint—only a few tables, a counter and a take out business.
+Off the radar, Mo’s serves Haitian French Creole food from a spot that New Yorkers’ might call a hole in the wall joint—only a few tables, a counter, and a take-out business.
 Fuggetit!
 Not a hole in the wall, it is clean, hospitable, and delicious—oxtail is amazing.
-The ambience is special and the open kitchen will make you feel like you’re at home and mom is cooking up her most delicious secret recipes.
+The ambiance is special and the open kitchen will make you feel like you’re at home and mom is cooking up her most delicious secret recipes.
 I’m not sure where you’re going to get more authentic Haitian/Creole cooking in the U.S. (except maybe in Miami), so if you’re adventurous and want some ethnic food, this is the spot.
 No view.

 #7 Origami.
 Simonton and Duval. $$$$